Preparing for the NMFC changes set for July 19, 2025? Access resources, learn more at www.nmfcchanges.com

 The eModal platform also facilitates things like the payment of export fees.

 At NMFTA, we and our partners know the ropes.
-We can help when it comes to commercial carrier border crossings.
 Please don’t hesitate to contact us at customerservice@nmfta.org before crossing the border for any and all assistance.